Table of Contents

 Keeping Your Emergency Fund Separate

-Keep your emergency fund in a separate savings account from your everyday spending account.
-This helps you avoid the temptation to use it for non-emergency purchases.
-Out of sight, out of mind can be a helpful strategy.
+Keep your emergency fund in a separate savings account from your daily spending account.
+This can help reduce the urge to use it for non-emergency purchases.
+Keeping it out of your main account can make it easier to leave it untouched.

-Tips for Staying Motivated and Building Your Emergency Fund Faster
+Tips for Staying Motivated & Building Your Emergency Fund Faster

-• Find an accountability partner: Share your goals with a friend or family member for support and encouragement.
+• Find an accountability partner: Share your goals with a friend or family member who can support you.

 Final Thoughts